mgomez-olmedo/VBPots/README.md

 ## Experiments for access times

-The experiments are described in sections 6.3.1 and 6.3.2 and the results presented in Figures 12 and 13.
+The experiments for access times are described in sections 6.3.1 and 6.3.2 and the corresponding results presented in Figures 12 and 13.